AlicemSu62/biol217_2024/readme.md

 METABAT_18 is an Archaea bin compl.
 39.47%
 METABAT_27 is an Archaea bin compl.
 97.37%

-***i am assuming, the bin numbers for METABAT are changing each time, i am giving in the command again.
+***i am assuming, the bin numbers for METABAT are changing each time that i am giving in the command again.
 Important to notice is which archaea with which completion and redundancy is given.
 The only high quality archaea bin is the one with 97.37% (Methanoculleus sp012797575).
 The bin for Methanosarcina flavescens is of low quality since the completion percentage is under 50% (39.47%).
-The bin for Methanoculleus thermohydrogenotrophicum is of medium quality because of 50% completion and under 10% contamination (5.26%).***
+The bin for Methanoculleus thermohydrogenotrophicum is of medium quality because of 50% completion and under 10% contamination (5.26%).
+(I cant't believe, how long it took me to figure out, lost important time with this one)***